100 Summer Activities for Kids: Boredom Be Gone!

 Related Post: 37 Ways to Become More Playful

-As it gets hotter, I’m always looking for summer activities to do while the kids are stuck inside.
+On rainy days or as it gets hotter, I’m always looking for things to do in the summer while the kids are stuck inside.
 Truthfully, it becomes increasingly easy to let them spend time on screens!

-Also, these are an extension of the teachable activities above, but they can do more of them on their own.
+Also, these are an extension of the activity-based learning activities above, but they can do more of them on their own.

 80. Play with playdoh